karanliknotalar/classify-yolo-dataset/README.md

-# Draw or Original Classify Yolo Dataset or Augment Dataset
+# Draw Box or Original image Classify Yolo Dataset
 Split your existing dataset into folders with classes.
 While doing this, make it as an original picture or a box-drawn picture and save it.

+# Augment Dataset by 3x
 You can also easily triple your dataset and thus increase your training accuracy.

-## Options and Usage
+## Options edit and Usage

 Open optionss.py and edit dir paths.